2012

 Text language: English

-Tima, a language spoken in the Nuba Mountains of Sudan, is classified by Greenberg (1966) as a Kordofanian language belonging to the Katla group.
+Tima, a language spoken in the Nuba Mountains of the Sudan, is classified by Greenberg (1966) as a Kordofanian language belonging to the Katla group.
 The exact number of Tima speakers is difficult to determine.
 The most current estimate, based on interviews with native speakers in 2004, is 5,000 (Dimmendaal 2009).

 Tima is considered as a highly endangered language.
 This is due to a number of reasons and primary among these is pressure from other languages.
 The Tima community is surrounded by a number of Kordofanian as well as Nilo-Saharan languages.
 Arabic, as the lingua franca, is used by all ethnic groups in the area of the Nuba Mountains and becomes more and more prominent.